dbp/website/drafts/remembering-things.markdown

 ### Summary

-I've been using this system for a couple months and it works pretty well -- certainly better than not using it!
-There are some lingering flaws in GoodTask, but overall, I think it is working well enough that I've been spending less time worrying about whether I'm forgetting things.
-In general, I think this space has had surpisingly little attention paid to it by the big three (Google, Amazon, Apple), given that it seems to play so well into their "personal assistant" marketing and the technical aspects don't actually seem terribly hard (less difficult than voice recognition, anyway!).
+I've been using this system for maybe six months and it works pretty well -- certainly better than not using it!
+There are some lingering flaws in GoodTask, but overall, I think it is working well enough that I've been spending less time worrying about whether I'm forgetting things (and, I'm pretty sure I'm actually getting the things done more quickly).
+In general, I think this space has had surpisingly little attention paid to it by big tech companies, given that it seems to play so well into their "personal assistant" marketing and the technical aspects don't actually seem terribly hard (less difficult than voice recognition, anyway!).
 Each of them can handle basic "remind me to do X at Y" (i.e., create the basic reminders they support), but seemingly have spent little energy figuring out when and how to present these tasks to the person that created them.
 Which makes them come off as cute technical demos: working when you create 5 reminders, not so much when you create 500.
 If they put a lot more effort into this, maybe calling them "personal assistants" may not be so silly after all (though since they are intended primarily as advertising devices, maybe I shouldn't hold out hope).